-- Use Restorative Practice - Adopt positive classroom management strategies and incorporate anti-bullying messages in the curriculum. - Including whole school programs such as Virtues, PATHS and You Can Do It.
-(See Behaviour Management Strategies Whole School.) - Provide positive role models for students. - Actively counteract bullying behaviour. - Respond appropriately to any reported incidents of bullying. - Be obviously present during recess and lunch times when you are on duty, as a deterrent to possible incidents of bullying. - Encourage all students to take a positive stand against bullying.
+- Use Restorative Practice\ - Adopt positive classroom management strategies and incorporate anti-bullying messages in the curriculum. - Including whole school program, You Can Do It.
+(See Behaviour Management Strategies Whole School.) - Provide positive role models for students. - · Actively counteract bullying behaviour. - Respond appropriately to any reported incidents of bullying. - Be obviously present during recess and lunch times when you are on duty, as a deterrent to possible incidents of bullying. - Encourage all students to take a positive stand against bullying.

-Restorative Practice
+\Restorative Practice